 King West: Conclusion

-Everything you need is here, from designer retail to endless entertainment options.
+Everything you need is here, from designer retail and restaurants to non-stop nightlife and endless entertainment options.